MurphyPone/code-blog/src/pages/how-to-run-a-hackathon/index.md

             - How to submit to Devpost
             - How demoing works/what judging is going to be like
             - Helpful resources for common APIs

+    Additionally, knowing that *likely* the majority of your participants will be first time hackers, consider sending out a "What to Expect" or "How to Get the Most Out of Your Hackathon Experience" type of email including some starter resources (see the [Genereal Resources](#general) portion of this guide) so that your hackers can hit the ground running when they arrive

   4. **A/V check:** Check the day before and again a few hours before they're needed
   5. **Volunteers/judges:** Check one week and one day before hand
   6. **Caterers:** (initial heads up about large order), one day and again a few hours before the expected meal time